mila-iqia/mila-docs/docs/examples/good_practices/slurm_job_arrays/index.rst

 Launch many jobs using SLURM job arrays
 =======================================

-Sometimes you may want to run many taks by changing just a single parameter.
+Sometimes you may want to run many tasks by changing just a single parameter.

 One way to do that is to use SLURM job arrays, which consists of launching an array of jobs using the same script.
 Each job will run with a specific environment variable called ``SLURM_ARRAY_TASK_ID``, containing the job index value inside job array.